hpd7/Portfolio/README.md

 # Portfolio2020
 Personal digital design portfolio and webAR experiments. www.h-p-d.com

-Firstly a huge thank you to all the people making awesome stuff open source, sharing their projects and making free tutorials.
+Firstly a huge thank you to all the people making awesome tools open source, sharing projects and making free tutorials.

 <h3>Few that inspired me and helped me to do the above project are below:</h3>